list.files(system.file("doc/rawdata", package = "hyperSpec"), pattern = "flu[1-6][.]txt")

 2 Adding Further Data Columns

-The calibration model needs the quinine concentrations for the spectra.
-This information can be stored together with the spectra, and also gets an appropriate label:
+The calibration model requires the quinine concentrations for the spectra.
+This information can be stored alongside the spectra and also gets an appropriate label:

 flu$c <- seq(from = 0.05, to = 0.30, by = 0.05)